Reneiljoshua/InLustro-Final-Project/README.md

 ## Overview ℹ️

 This project is dedicated to classifying biomedical text publications into specific cancer types using state-of-the-art deep learning techniques.
-By leveraging Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks, our aim is to facilitate cancer research and enhance clinical decision-making processes in oncology.
+By leveraging Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks, our aim is to facilitate cancer research and enhance clinical decision-making processes in field of oncology.

 ## Problem Statement: